NewoPL/msfs2020-C208-Improvment-Mod/README.md

 ***Aircraft Handling***
 - More control while taxiing, tighter turning circle
-- The throttle lever allows to set forward and beta power range with the same controller axis.
-Putting the controller input backward sets the reverse thrust.
+- the throttle lever has been improved and can work in two modes: normal mode - where the controller axis moves the throttle lever from idle position to full power.
+It is the default mode set during the first load of the aircraft. expert mode - where the controller axis allows to set the throttle lever from full reverse through idle position to full power.
 The idle position is in the middle and it has a small range of dead zone implemented that makes the throttle stick to the idle position for a small range of controller input.
 That  helps to set the idle position without too much struggle.
+  You can change the throttle mode on cessna by assigning button to the THROTTLE REVERSE THRUST TOGGLE event.
+The throttle selected mode of the throttle is remembered between flights
 - The emergency power lever has been implemented in a simplified way.
 When used it overrides all throttle settings.
 Regular throttle is having no effect until the Emergency power lever is set back to normal position.

 ***Systems & Avionics***